 Figure 1. a) FTIR spectra of LVAC and LVAC after 2,4-D sorption and b) TG analyses of LVAC

 Figure 1 b) shows the TG curve for LVAC.
 The mass loss of about 7.4 % at temperatures up to 473K is due to the loss of the various forms of water.
 Further mass loss (12 %) in the temperature range from 473 to 673 K can be primarily due to the release of a large number of pyrolysis gases and due to the degradation of carbon species, especially those including oxygen-containing functional groups from LVAC.
 The mass loss from 673 to 973 K is caused by oxidation of the powdered activated carbon (about 44 %).
+Based on the TG analysis, it was found that the temperature of 473K was not affecting the sorbent stability and regeneration was carried out at that temperature.

-Morphology and structure of LVAC before and after 2,4-D sorption were observed by SEM ( Fig. 2a,b).
+Morphology and structure of LVAC after 2,4-D sorption were observed by SEM ( Fig. 2a).
+The SEM image of LVAC before sorption was presented before [20].
 Macroporous, sponge-like, and amorphous structure and openings distributed on the surface indicated a good possibility for the herbicide sorption onto the LVAC surface.
 These cavities resulted from evaporation of organic and inorganic volatile compounds, which arises during the carbonization process, leaving spaces previously occupied by the reagents or basic building blocks of the starting structure.
+The 2,4-D sorption was not found to induce changes in morphological and surface characteristics of the sorbent (Fig. 2b).
 The Brunauer–Emmett–Teller (BET) surface area and the total pore volume of pores were 665.51 m2/g and 0.37cm3/g, respectively [20].
-LVAC is classified as a type I isotherm combined to a certain extent with type II and indicates microporosity of the material.
-The 2,4-D sorption was not found to induce changes in morphological and surface characteristics of the sorbent (Fig. 2b).
+Gas adsorption isotherm for LVAC is classified as a type I isotherm combined to a certain extent with type II and indicates microporosity of the material.